 This may be the right place for you to live.

-The Communication Residential College is run and governed by an executive board composed of students and advised by faculty chairs.
+The Communication Residential College is run and governed by an executive board composed of students and advised by college staff.
 In addition, special chairs and committees are responsible for the residential college's events.
-Elections occur throughout the winter and spring quarters.

 Faculty and fellows